jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 If you want to skip ahead, check out the [resources](http://docs.opscode.com/resource.html) and see what cool things you can do.
 Don't worry I'll walk y'all through some more.

-So let's add a couple more packages to our base recipe (`~/solo/cookbooks/base/recipes/default.rb`), there are two ways you can do this.
-One is just add line by line, like:
+So let's add a couple more packages to our base recipe (`~/solo/cookbooks/base/recipes/default.rb`).
+There are two ways you can do this.
+One is to just add them line by line, like:
 ```ruby
 package 'vim'
 package 'ntp'